EMDR and Autism, ADHD, and Trauma: Using EMDR Therapy in Ways That Support Neurodivergent Processing

 For many autistic or ADHD individuals, visual tracking can be difficult due to conditions like convergence insufficiency (a common co-occurring condition) or differences in visual-motor coordination.
 Visually tracking a quickly moving object side to side repeatedly may cause eye strain, headaches, or disorientation.

 Others may simply find the traditional method of following a therapist’s fingers or light bar too fast, too demanding, or visually overwhelming.
+These same concerns are sometimes what lead people to explore alternatives such as looking to find an online EMDR therapist, where adaptations can be built into the structure of virtual sessions from the start.

 Adaptations: